RaoulLuque/ImageRecognitionFromScratch/README.md

 # Image recognition from scratch
-This repository documents the progress for a developing a convolutional neural network from scratch.
+This repository documents the progress of developing a convolutional neural network from scratch.
 The goal was to classify the MNIST dataset and the best model achieves an error rate of 0.40%.
 This work is also accompanied by a written work, see [ImageRecognitionFromScratch](Image_recognition_from_scratch.pdf).

 # Models
 The following is a brief summary of different models that represent different checkpoints in development process.